 Notices of call for bids are also mailed or e-mailed to vendors whose names are maintained on a “Bidder’s List”.
 This list is maintained in Purchasing for each class of commodity and service which is regularly purchased by the City.
 The names and addresses of vendors who can furnish the required products or services and who have expressed an interested in being contacted when the City purchases such items are maintained on a current basis in Purchasing.

 Vendors applying for placement on Bidder List are requested to come by in person to Purchasing at the City of Wilson Operations Center, 1800 Herring Ave. between the hours of 8:00 to 5:00 p.m.

 One of the most important factors in determining what the City buys is the quality requirement of the using department or division.
 This quality requirement is not necessarily the best nor the cheapest of a particular commodity.
 The City determines quality by need, that is, the items that are both economical and best suited for the particular use to which they will be put.

 The quality required of an item or service is stipulated in a specification.
 Frequently, these specifications become quite technical, in other circumstances a “brand name” may be used.
 In either case, the specification is an expression of the quality and not a preference for a particular brand name.
 Vendors with products meeting or exceeding the quality requirements are invited to bid even though the brand name of their product may not be mentioned in the specifications.

-Specifications are usually mailed with Notices for Invitation to Bid.
+Specifications are usually mailed with Notices for Invitation to Bid or on the City Website Solicitation.
 They are also available in the Purchasing office and interested vendors are invited to request copies.
 A request in person, by telephone, or by mail will bring a copy of the specifications to you by return mail.

 The purchasing department welcomes at any time vendor’s suggestions for improving either specifications or purchasing procedures.